BestTimesToVisit.com Logo

 Taxis (Red Taxis)

-Cost:Metered fares, typically starting around $2 USD with additional charges per kilometer.
-Airport taxis are often a fixed rate.
+Cost:Metered, typically starting around $2-$3, with charges per kilometer.
+Airport transfers can be a fixed rate, so confirm before starting.

 Tip:Always ensure the meter is running.
-If the driver refuses or suggests a flat rate, politely decline and find another taxi.
+If the driver refuses, find another taxi.
 For longer distances, agree on a price beforehand or insist on the meter.
-Apps like 'Waze' are excellent for navigating and can help you verify if the fare seems reasonable.
+Apps like Uber and Didi are available in San José and some surrounding areas, often cheaper than taxis for city travel, but their legality and availability can be inconsistent outside the capital.
+Be polite and patient; drivers are usually happy to help with directions.

 Domestic Flights (Sansa, Aerobell)